vagaribay/ancient-pheno-pred/README.md

 Code associated to Añorve-Garibay et al., XXX.

 simulations/ have all the scripts to replicate the simulations performed in this analysis.
-For details on runningeach script see simulations/sim_any_evo_dynamic.sh.
+For details on running each script see simulations/sim_any_evo_dynamic.sh.

 scripts/ have all the scripts to replicate the ancient-phenotype prediction analyses performed for each simulation.